Board Certified Ophthalmologist

 About Dr. Scoper

 Dr. Stephen Scoper is a board-certified, fellowship-trained ophthalmologist who specializes in cataract surgery, LASIK, and all other areas of refractive surgery.
-He is considered an expert in
+He is considered an expert in Advanced Technology Intraocular Lens for cataract surgery and LASIK.

 Dr. Scoper is the Vice President of Virginia Eye Consultants and continues the practice’s mission of providing comprehensive eye care utilizing the latest advancements in vision technology.
 His expertise is recognized worldwide, and other physicians often refer their complex refractive surgery cases to him.
 In 2011, Dr. Scoper’s reputation led to VEC becoming the first in Virginia – and 13th in the U.S. – to offer the Lensx® laser for treating cataracts.
 He continues to stay up-to-date on the most beneficial treatment options, including premium lenses like ReSTOR®.